shubham-cmyk/scripts-bash/backup-restore/readme.txt

-You can pass all the value as the env Variable here:
+You can pass all the value as the env Variable here.
+Create a file env_vars.env in the <Dir> directory

-Create a file env_vars.env in the home directory and
+Run:   source /<Dir>/env_vars.env

-run: source /backup/env_vars.env to load the env Variable
+This would load the env Variable